jfioasd/esolang-analysis/misc/factor_useful.md

 I'll do another iteration of this later on because I feel I've missed some things.
 The Factor corpus reminds me of the Vyxal corpus, in which many of the operations overlap (`first`, `length`, `index`, `member?`, `<iota>`, `append`, ...)

+`@` is not used as often in fries than `_`, so implement implicit variables...

+I might need to generate a 2-word corpus to get a better understanding of it.

 `prefix` `suffix` `find` `>array`

 Many common operations in golflangs like `sum` and `join` are in the lower part of the corpus, as a side note. `v+` is used less than I expected.